iyzico/iyzipay-python/README.md

 ### Note

-Python 2.6 will not be supported in April 2018 for TLS 1.2 migration.
+Python 2.6 will not be supported in March 2018 for TLS 1.2 migration.
 Please upgrade your Python version to minimum 2.7.9.
 If you have any questions, please open an issue on Github or contact us at integration@iyzico.com.

 # Installation